MiguelMarcelino/Thoth/scala/cool-stuff.md

 	* A class and its companion object can access each other’s private members.
 	* An image to help you rember what *companion* means:
 		* <img src="https://www.akc.org/wp-content/uploads/2017/11/Portuguese-Podengo-standing-in-three-quarter-view.jpg" width="30%">
-* Au contraire to Java, in Scala one can create an application's entry point with a singletone object that has a `main` method inside:
+* Au contraire to Java, in Scala one can create an application's entry point with a singleton object that has a `main` method inside:
 ```Scala
 object Something {
 	def main(args: Array[String]) {